MAECProject/MAECProject.github.io/about-maec/index.md

 title: About MAEC
 ---

-[Malware Attribute Enumeration and Characterization (MAEC™)](http://maecproject.github.io/releases/4.1/) is a standardized language for sharing structured information about malware based upon attributes such as behaviors, artifacts, and attack patterns.
+[Malware Attribute Enumeration and Characterization (MAEC™)](/releases/4.1) (pronounced “mike”) is a community-developed structured language for encoding and communicating high-fidelity information about malware based upon attributes such as behaviors, artifacts, and attack patterns.

-The goal of the MAEC (pronounced "mike") effort is to provide a basis for transforming malware research and response.
-MAEC aims to eliminate the ambiguity and inaccuracy that currently exists in malware descriptions and to reduce reliance on signatures.
-In this way, MAEC seeks to improve human-to-human, human-to-tool, tool-to-tool, and tool-to-human communication about malware; reduce potential duplication of malware analysis efforts by researchers; and allow for the faster development of countermeasures by enabling the ability to leverage responses to previously observed malware instances.
-The MAEC Language enables correlation, integration, and automation.
+By eliminating the ambiguity and inaccuracy that currently exists in malware descriptions and by reducing reliance on signatures, MAEC aims to:

+* Improve human-to-human, human-to-tool, tool-to-tool, and tool-to-human communication about malware.

+* Allow for the faster development of countermeasures by enabling the ability to leverage responses to previously observed malware instances.

+* Enable correlation, integration, and automation.

+* Reduce potential duplication of malware analysis efforts by researchers.

 ## Malware